-In case you’ve been living under a rock (which might actually be awesome) there is a thing called Bitcoin.
+In case you’ve been living under a rock there is a thing called Bitcoin.

 Bitcoin is a digital currency, which many people are very excited about.
 In this post I hope to explain to you, dear reader, why it is exciting and why it’s actually lame.